Frequently Asked Questions

 I’m trying to make an appointment, but I don’t see it listed on the online appointment system.
 What should I do?

-The online appointment system has four (4) categories of appointments:
+The online appointment system has the following categories of appointments:

 - Report the birth abroad of a child of a U.S. citizen and/or apply for the child's first passport, Report of Birth and Social Security Number.